enzonr/dhis2-docs/dhis2-docs/src/commonmark/en/System design document COVID-19 vaccination registry (tracker).md

 ![Program setting](resources/images/image7.png )

 In addition, there is also a data element that auto-assigns using program rules a recommended date depending on the vaccine product.
-In order to modify this, the program rule needs to be edited: \
+In order to modify this, the program rule needs to be edited:

- \
- “Assign a suggested date for next dose AstraZeneca” (there is one rule for each product) \
+ “Assign a suggested date for next dose AstraZeneca” (there is one rule for each product) “dhis-web-maintenance/#/edit/programSection/programRule/QWOOvnYfKbN”

-“dhis-web-maintenance/#/edit/programSection/programRule/QWOOvnYfKbN” \
- \
-The program rule has two actions \
+The program rule has two actions

- \
-Action one: Show warning next to data element “suggested date for next dose” with the text “Next dose should be given at 10 days (PLEASE CONFIRM BEFORE RELEASE)”  \
+Action one: Show warning next to data element “suggested date for next dose” with the text “Next dose should be given at 10 days”

- \
-Modify this text to match the needs. \
+Modify this text to match the needs.

- \
-Action two: Assign value to the data element “suggested date for next dose” with the expression d2:addDays( V{event_date}, 10 )  \
+Action two: Assign value to the data element “suggested date for next dose” with the expression d2:addDays( V{event_date}, 10 )
- \

 Modify the number 10 with the number of days that needs to be assigned to the available vaccine.

-#### **Last dose**
+#### Last dose

 There is currently yes/no data element called “Last dose” this element is used to help indicators know when a product has completed its immunization schedule.
 Currently, all products have two doses, and therefore, we have set it up so that once a person is given a second dose, the DE “Last dose” is automatically checked as “Yes”.
-We have also hidden this DE for the first dose. \
+We have also hidden this DE for the first dose.
  \
-To modify this warning, edit the program rule: \
+To modify this warning, edit the program rule:
- “If this is the second dose, mark it as "last dose" for all vaccine products” \
+ “If this is the second dose, mark it as "last dose" for all vaccine products”

- \
-dhis-web-maintenance/#/edit/programSection/programRule/PJjKiFrvfuN \
+dhis-web-maintenance/#/edit/programSection/programRule/PJjKiFrvfuN

- \
-The expression: \
+The expression:
-d2:hasValue( 'Dose_number' ) == true && #{Dose_number} == 'DOSE2' \
+d2:hasValue( 'Dose_number' ) == true && #{Dose_number} == 'DOSE2'

- \
-Indicates that if a clerk selects that the doses number given is the second dose, then it triggers an “assign value” action which adds the value “true” to the data element “Last dose” \
+Indicates that if a clerk selects that the doses number given is the second dose, then it triggers an “assign value” action which adds the value “true” to the data element “Last dose”
- \

 To modify this, edit the expression to filter out the vaccine products not in use/with a different schedule.

-### Total number of doses \
+### Total number of doses

 The data element “Total doses required for this vaccine product” is an autofilled data element which displays the amount of doses required for this vaccine product’s vaccination schedule.
 Currently, all vaccines have two doses in their schedule.
 However, there is an individual rule for each vaccine in case this changes in the future: \
- \

 To modify, edit the corresponding rule: Assign dose number to NAMEOFPRODUCT

- \
- \
-And the expression: \
+And the expression:
-d2:hasValue( 'Vaccine_type' )  == true && #{Vaccine_type} == 'astrazeneca' \
+d2:hasValue( 'Vaccine_type' )  == true && #{Vaccine_type} == 'astrazeneca'
- \

 If the program matches the filter, then the action will assign value to the “Total doses” data element.
 Currently, all rules assign the value “2” and hides the option for a third dose.

-###  \
-Access Level
+###  Access Level

-The program has been set up as a “protected” program, meaning that users are able to search in other org units beyond the ones they have rights to, but if they want to access records in a different facility, they must use the “breaking the glass” function and not down why they are accessing records in a different organisation unit.  \
+The program has been set up as a “protected” program, meaning that users are able to search in other org units beyond the ones they have rights to, but if they want to access records in a different facility, they must use the “breaking the glass” function and not down why they are accessing records in a different organisation unit.
- \

 Note that the breaking the glass feature is not supported in Android 2.3 and android users are unable to search other organisation units when the program is set as protected.
 [See documentation](https://docs.dhis2.org/2.35/en/dhis2_android_capture_app/programs.html#breaking-the-glass)